In order to get an internship approved by the Department of C&CJ, the following steps are required:

 c.
 You must be able to pass a Pennsylvania State Police (PSP) criminal background check and a Child Abuse Registry clearance check.

 i.
-Many agencies do not accept interns who have been convicted of criminal offenses; therefore, students with criminal records should discuss this with Dr. Schnupp prior to applying for an internship position.
+Many agencies do not accept interns who have been convicted of criminal offenses; therefore, students with criminal records should discuss this with Dr. Ridener prior to applying for an internship position.
 In addition, many criminal justice agencies require background investigations, which entail considerable pre-planning.

 ii.
 Act 33 (child abuse) and Act 34 (criminal record) can be initiated on-line.